-2013 Bonus Program.
-In April 2013, the compensation committee approved an executive bonus program for 2013 under the executive bonus plan.
-As in 2012, targeted bonuses for named executive officers (other than our chief executive officer) will be 35% of base salary, with an accelerator provision for potential bonus payouts above target of up to 70% of base salaries.
-Targeted bonus for our chief executive officer will be 50% of base salary, with an accelerator provision for potential bonus payouts above target of up to 100% of base salary.
-For all named executive officers, the bonus will be based on attainment of our 2013 corporate goals and a performance evaluation of each executive officer conducted by the compensation committee with input from our chief executive officer.
-Our compensation committee retains the authority to provide for cash incentive awards under our cash incentive plans in excess of the target base salary percentages if it determines appropriate in its discretion.
-The compensation committee also retains the authority to reduce or eliminate awards or provide for partial payment if performance goals are only partially met.
+Taking into account the results of the 2013 Radford survey, our compensation committee approved a 2014 executive bonus program in February 2014, which provided a target bonus for our non-CEO named executive officers equal to 42.5% of 2014 base salary with an accelerator provision for potential bonus payouts above target of up to 85% of 2014 base salary.
+Our chief executive officer's bonus target was set at 70% of his 2014 base salary, with an accelerator provision for a potential bonus payout above target of up to 140% of 2014 base salary.
+Our chief executive officer's 2014 bonus target reflects the committee's intent to gradually increase our chief executive officer's target incentive opportunity and total cash compensation to be competitive with the 25th to 50th percentiles of our peer companies.

+For all named executive officers, the bonus will be based on attainment of our 2014 corporate goals and individual performance, as may be determined by the compensation committee with input from our chief executive officer.
+Our compensation committee retains the authority to provide for cash incentive awards under our cash incentive plans in excess of the target base salary percentages and to reduce or eliminate awards or provide for partial payment if performance goals were only partially met, in either case if it determined appropriate in its sole discretion.
 The compensation committee may determine the amount of any increase or reduction on the basis of such factors as it deems relevant and is not required to prospectively establish any weighting with respect to the factors it considers.

-2013 Corporate Goals.
-In April 2013, our compensation committee approved our 2013 corporate goals, which include: (i) achieving a specified level of revenue in 2013, (ii) achieving specified levels of revenue in each quarter of 2013, (iii) achieving a specified product margin in 2013, (iv) achieving a sustainable cost structure for the company as a whole in 2013, (v) successfully launching new products in 2013, and (vii) refining the long-term corporate growth strategy.
-The compensation committee believes that these goals would be achievable with a high level of executive officer performance.
-The compensation committee gave each goal equal weight, but retains the discretion to alter these weightings when it ultimately determines bonuses.
+2014 Corporate Goals.
+In February 2014, our compensation committee approved our 2014 corporate goals, which included: (i) achieving a specified level of revenue in 2014, (ii) achieving specified levels of revenue in each quarter of 2014, (iii) successfully integrating our recent acquisition of DVS Sciences, Inc., (iv) achieving a specified product margin in 2014, (v) successfully completing the relocation of our Singapore manufacturing facility in 2014, and (vi) successfully launching new products in 2014.
+The compensation committee believes that these goals will be achievable with a high level of executive officer performance.
+The compensation committee gave greater weighting to achieving our revenue targets and successfully integrating our acquisition of DVS Sciences, Inc., but retained the discretion to alter these weightings when it ultimately determined bonuses.